ikarib/FRBNY-IRIS/README.md

 filter_hist_data.m - shock decomposition and historical simulations

-P.mat - contains the parameter struct with the max posterior mode
+estimate_params.mat - contains the parameter struct est with the max posterior mode

 priors.m - contains the priors and lower and upper bounds on parameters